avinasx/avinasx/README.md

 -->

 - ⚡ I am Avinash....
-- 💻  I’m a Full stack web-developer
+- 💻  I’m a Full Engineer
-- 👯  Looking to collaborate on JavaScript and Python stack
+- 👯  Looking to collaborate.
 - 🔭  A Machine-learning enthusiast